keysome/keysome/site/content/_index.md

     heading: "What we offer"
     text: "KEYSOME provides company naming services through hosting crowdsourced naming contests.
 Our namers create business names, product names, domain names and taglines for start-ups across the world."
 products:
+    - heading: "Step1"
-    - image: img/illustrations-coffee.svg
+      image: img/illustrations-coffee.svg
-      text: "Step1 The worlds most creative Namers submit business name suggestions on your contest.
+      text: h2 StepX "Step1 The worlds most creative Namers submit business name suggestions on your contest.
 Our team creates brilliant names for your startup."
     - image: img/illustrations-coffee.svg
       text: "Our in-house market research ranks the name submissions from top to bottom.
 You are delivered a list of names with the very best names at the top."
     - image: /img/illustrations-coffee-gear.svg